 And always a clock ticking down loudly

 To watch attentive eyes turn to impatience or pity

-So that only a crawl to a solitary hut
+So, only a crawl to a solitary hole

 Can sate and relieve, and reset the rut

 So, into the fold – at your lilting call – come the parties